Raimondas Ibenskas

 Democratic norms are under pressure and Hungary is often cited as a prominent case of democratic backsliding.

-This panel discussion will examine what is at stake in the upcoming election, the prospects for the opposition, and key issues such as media control, populism, and potential foreign influence on the electoral process.
-We will also place Hungary within a wider European context by comparing similar democratic challenges across the region.
+This panel discussion will examine what is at stake in the election, the prospects for the opposition, and key issues such as media control, populism, and potential foreign influence.
+We will also explore how Hungary ended up here, how the EU has responded, and why its efforts may have fallen short.

 Welcome to breakfast!